JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_3.md

 So as to lessen our possible confusion concerning the foundation of our religious beliefs, many may find it useful to utilize the Occam's razor principle to help to establish a minimal system of essential basic axioms for a belief system.

-In considering the beginning of all things we have only two basic propositions, one that thought of some kind was involved, or "all that is" arose spontaneously from nothingness.
+In considering the beginning of all things we have only two basic propositions, one that thought of some kind was involved, or “all that is” arose spontaneously from nothingness.
 Choosing this latter hypothesis would automatically generate other difficult problems.
 For example, we are thinking, conscious beings.
 How did such properties arise from nothingness?

-However, if we allow thought itself to be involved in the generation of "all that is," we have a built-in explanation for our own thinking and consciousness.
+However, if we allow thought itself to be involved in the generation of “all that is,” we have a built-in explanation for our own thinking and consciousness.
 And so, following the Occam's razor principles we choose the simpler of the two.
 One way of stating our choice is:

 God is the one self-caused fact existent in the whole of reality, hence must be the source and substance of all that is.

 Obviously if this God is the source of all that is, then God preceded all that is, including time.
-That conclusion gives us an escape hatch from all those now inapplicable time-related questions like "Who made God?"
-For before there was time, there was only the infinite, eternal "now"--and such questions are irrelevant.
+That conclusion gives us an escape hatch from all those now inapplicable time-related questions like “Who made God?”
+For before there was time, there was only the infinite, eternal “now”--and such questions are irrelevant.

 In order to keep our theology simple we have need of one more axiom, and propose this:

-"God is perfect goodness."
+“God is perfect goodness.”

-Given God's perfect goodness, the next most important question every individual must ask is, "what does God require of me?"
+Given God's perfect goodness, the next most important question every individual must ask is, “what does God require of me?”
 And the simplest possible answer is that God would want me to be like him--good.
 Why?
 Well, if God did not want that of me, then I could make life miserable for others.
 Hence there would have to be another God whose goodness is superior to a God who does not require that I should aspire to being good.

 If I have the choice of wanting to be like God or not to be like him, then obviously I have free will.
 What would a world be like in which all us were created perfectly good--and could be nothing else but perfectly good?
 Unfortunately the answer to that question is that if we had no free will to choose goodness, we would be automata, pre-programmed to respond in fixed ways with no chance of doing otherwise.